AI Workshop: learn to build apps with AI →

 You want to render this list, but first you want to order it by the value of one of the properties.
 For example, you want to order it by the color name, in alphabetical order: black, red, white.

-You can use the sort() method of Array, which takes a callback function, which takes as parameters 2 objects contained in the array (which we call a and b):
+You can use the sort() method of Array, which takes a callback function, which takes 2 objects from the array as parameters (we call them a and b):

 list.sort((a, b) => (a.color > b.color) ?
 1 : -1)

-The callback function could calculate other properties too, to handle the case where the color is the same, and order by a secondary property as well:
+The callback can also compare other properties, to handle the case where the color is the same, and order by a secondary property as well:

 list.sort((a, b) => (a.color > b.color) ?
 1 : (a.color === b.color) ? ((a.size > b.size) ?
 1 : -1) : -1 )